kumarankit0411/MyAttendance/README.md

 - Hurray!!😃 Your attendance displays in almost a second

 # To do (contribute)
-For those who are looking to contribute to this code, First of all Cheers!!😀
+For those who are looking to contribute to this code, Cheers!!😀

-Following enhancements can be done:
+Following enhancements may be done:
 - Apply image processing to read the captcha which has bees added to the site recently.
 This is most important one as the script is useless without a captcha reader.
 (Difficulty: Moderate)
 - Modify code to allow viewing of monthly, semester-wise and date-wise attendance (Difficulty : Hard)
 - Add colors🌈 to the output so its easy to look for specific info in the output (Difficulty : Hard)